use-ink/ink-docs/docs/basics/testing.md

 Normally if the test recursively uses or invokes some contract methods that call a method defined in `self.env()` or `Self::env()`.

-An examples is the following:
+An example is the following:

 ```rust
 let caller: AccountId = self.env().caller();